AriFordsham/GHCWiki/status/oct13.md

 ## Back-end and runtime system

 - **New code generator** - As previously reported, the New Code Generator is live and switched on by default.
-There have been a host of bugfixes and stability improvements, meaning it should solid for the 7.8 release.
+There have been a host of bugfixes and stability improvements, meaning it should be solid for the 7.8 release.

 - **SSE/AVX support** - Geoffrey Mainland implemented support for SSE/AVX intrinsics in the compiler backend, making it possible to exploit hardware-accelerated SIMD operations in your code on Intel/AMD machines.
 It's currently only enabled for the LLVM backend, however.